Level 3 English Writing

-This English option is for students who feel English is one of their strongest subjects.
+This English option is for independent learners who enjoy the Writing and Reading strands of the English curriculum.
 It will cover a range of texts from both traditional and new canons of work and students can tailor their internal assessments to suit texts that interest them.

-This course will develop the critical thinking and content required for the English Scholarship examination.
-It is expected that students will sit this examination.
+This course supports the critical thinking and content required for the English Scholarship examination.

 Recommended Prior Learning

 This course is approved for University Entrance.